D-a-rt/d-art.fixed-price/README.md

 ### RevokeDrop

-The `RevokeDrop` entrypoint is responsible to remove a drop, this action is only allowed after the priority duration of the drop has been passed in order to let registered buyers buy a token.
+The `RevokeDrop` entrypoint is responsible to remove a drop, this action can be performed latest 6 hours before the drop or 24h after the drop date.
-As the sale go puiblc after this time, it can then be deleted..
-(We then prevent tokens from being locked forever in the contract in case seller does not sell all the tokens)

 ``` ocaml